sunnypilot/sunnypilot/sunnypilot/common/README.md

 *   **Test Case**: Instantiating `ParamWatcher` in `UIStateSP` and subsequently in a standalone script within the same process.
 *   **Result**: Both instances report the exact same memory address (`4814358960`) and share the same background thread ID (`6114635776`).
 *   **Impact**: The system incurs the overhead of the watcher thread (measured at < 0.1% CPU idle usage) only once per active process, regardless of import frequency.
 The average CPU usage across one minute was 0.002%.

+## Limitations and Trade-offs
+While `ParamWatcher` offers superior performance for UI rendering, it presents specific trade-offs:

+*   **Static RAM Usage**: `ParamWatcher` maintains a persistent dictionary cache of all accessed parameters (~50KB), whereas `Params::get` uses zero static RAM but incurs high dynamic memory access.
+*   **Event Latency**: In high-load scenarios, `inotify` events may experience slight delays or coalescing compared to direct reads.
+However, for user interface applications, this latency (<10ms) is imperceptible.
+*   **Complexity**: The solution (the process singleton approach) requires managing a background thread and OS-specific event loops, increasing code complexity compared to the synchronous `Params::get` function.

 ## Conclusion
 Replacing polling mechanisms with event-driven caching shifts the computational load from kernel space (syscalls) to user space (RAM).
 This transition eliminates I/O overhead and UI stutters caused by garbage collection, resulting in a more responsive user experience.